 5. Sharing spiritually brings an amazing amount of closeness into a relationship.
 Praying together, sharing what God is teaching you, enjoying worship together, and having a sense of spiritual fellowship are all ways to enjoy the deepest level of communication.
 As you strengthen your spiritual lives together, you’ll see more and more opportunities to discuss heart issues.

 All five levels of communication are important.
 Don't think you can skip the first few and still experience closeness.
 Look for opportunities to enjoy all the levels with your kids.

-This parenting tip is from the book, Say Goodbye the Whining, Complaining, and Bad Attitudes in You and Your Kidsby Dr. Scott Turansky and Joanne Miller, RN, BSN.
+This parenting tip comes from the book Parenting is Heart Work by Dr Scott Turansky and Joanne Miller, RN, BSN.